MrBrax/LiveStreamDVR/README.md

 4. Visit `sub.php` in your web browser to check that subscribing to the webhooks work.
 Make it automatic with a cronjob using wget/curl later.
 Check `subs.php` for subscription status. **This thing requires a public facing webserver.**

-5. Denying access in your webserver to the `config` directory is highly recommended.

 *One high-profile streamer VOD of 10 hours is about 30-50GB.*

 ## Main requirements